aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/lti-components/web/README.md

 **What you need to start this setup:**

-- Installed on your local machine: Git, Node (12.x or 14.x), NPM, AWS Amplify CLI
+- Installed on your local machine: Git, Node (12.x or 14.x), NPM, AWS Amplify CLI (no later than v7.4.5 -- please read below)

 **What you need to complete this setup and make it functional** (but is optional for installation):